 Testing of potable (drinking) water samples by the Marine Services Environmental Unit was started in 2011/12.
 Currently the Unit tests potable water from all Orkney Ferries vessels, Orkney Towage tugs, Marine Services pilot boats as well as from six piers on the Orkney Mainland.

-Our Biologist at the Marine Environmental Unit, Miss Jenni Kakkonen, BSc (Hons), MSc, is a member of:
+Our Biologist at the Marine Environmental Unit, Dr Jenni Kakkonen, BSc (Hons), MSc, PhD, is a member of:

 International Centre of Explorations of the Seas (ICES) Working Groups on Ballast and Other Ship Vectors

 ICES Working Group on Introductions and Transfers of Marine Organisms